krbnite/krbnite.github.io/_posts/2018-05-15-Whats-What-When-Selenium-Crashes.md

 it is helpful to save a screenshot and to download the file locally for viewing:

 ```
-# In python on DA05
+# In python on Server
 browser.save_screenshot('debugging.png')

-# In SFTP shell to DA05
+# In SFTP shell to Server
 get debugging.png

 # On local terminal